 Constipation

-Constipation occurs when your stool becomes hard, dry and difficult to pass, and bowel movements occur less frequently than normal.
-Other symptoms may include painful bowel movements, and feeling bloated, uncomfortable and sluggish.
+Constipation occurs when your stool becomes hard, dry and difficult to pass and passes less frequently than normal.
+Other symptoms may include painful bowel movements and feeling bloated, uncomfortable and sluggish.

 What causes constipation?

-Cancer drugs can affect your bowel cycle because they disrupt nerve signals to your abdomen.
+Cancer drugs disrupt nerve signals to your abdomen, affecting your bowel cycle.
 Pain-relieving medications can also reduce your bowel activity.
-Constipation may also be caused by lifestyle changes, especially if you are less active during treatment.
-A change in your diet can also affect your bowels, especially if you are drinking fewer fluids and eating less fiber.
+Lifestyle changes, especially if you are less active during treatment, can contribute to constipation, as can a change in your diet, especially drinking less fluids and eating less fiber.
 Many other imbalances within your body during treatment can affect your ability to pass stools.

 When does constipation typically occur?